Ariki (yacht): Development

 Ariki was designed by Archibald Logan and built by Logan Brothers for Charles Horton of the Horton publishing family as a combined racing and cruising yacht.
 Ariki's design was based on the Logan brother's highly successful Rainbow of 1898, which in turn had been inspired by the George Lennox Watson designed royal yacht Britannia of 1893.
 Ariki was a gaff-rigged cutter with a jackyard topsail.
 Featuring a spoon-bowed and counter-stern, her hull was planked in copper fastened kauri, consisting of two thinner layers of planks that were diagonal to each other and the third skin of planks running horizontally fore and aft along the yacht.
 She featured a flush deck with no cabin top visible above the deck.

+Ariki features in the early New Zealand photographs of Henry Winkelmann.

 In December 1907 she ran aground on a sandbar at Tolaga while sailing from Gisborne to Auckland.
 Horton owned Ariki until 1910 when he sold her to prominent lawyer E.C.
 Blomfield.
-In 1914 Blomfield sold her to businessman Alfred Nathan, a director of L.D Nathan.
+In 1914, Blomfield sold her to businessman Alfred Nathan, a director of L.D Nathan.
 In 1917 she was washed ashore at Devonport by a storm.
 She was repaired by Chas Bailey, who was the Logan Brother's boatbuilding rival.
 In 1920 he was sold to W.R.
 'Willie' Wilson, a partner in the publishing firm of Wilson & Horton.

 The Goodfellow family then owned Ariki from 1934 onwards for many years.
 During this period she was mostly used for cruising, to assist in which the family installed an engine.

 In 1936 a new mast, taller than the original was installed.
 Consideration was given to converting her to a Bermudan configuration, but she retained her gaff rig, but with new main and headsails sourced from Ratsey & Lapthorn of the Isle of Wight.